WindowsSME/WorkspaceONE-Automation-Scripts/README.md

 # WorkspaceONE Automation Scripts

 This repository contains **PowerShell scripts for automating Workspace ONE UEM administration**.
-The scripts use the Workspace ONE REST API to simplify bulk operations, Smart Group management, and other administrative tasks.
+The scripts are to simplify bulk operations, Smart Group management, and other administrative tasks.

 ---